How do I apply to universities in Ontario?

 The OUAC processes admissions for undergraduate and professional programs (e.g., medical school, teacher education programs, law school, etc.).

 The OUAC offers a central location for students to apply for admission, send supporting documents, and pay application fees.
-Through OUAC you can manage all your offers of admission and have the ability to accept or decline your offers.
+Through OUAC, you can manage all your offers of admission and have the ability to accept or decline them.

 You also have the option to connect your OUAC application with your OSAP application to save time.